-To decrease the inflation pressure: press the release button 9.
+▷ To decrease the inflation pressure: press the release button 9.

-If the tire cannot maintain the inflation pressure, drive the vehicle again, refer to Distributing the sealant.
+If the tire cannot maintain the inflation pressure, drive the vehicle again, refer to

+Distributing the sealant.
 Then repeat steps 1 to 4.

-If an inflation pressure of 26 psi/180 kPa still cannot be reached, the tire is too heavily damaged.
-Contact the nearest MINI dealer. ◀ result in an accident. ◀
+If an inflation pressure of 1.8 bar/26 psi still cannot be reached, then the tire is too heavily damaged.
+Contact your nearest MINI dealer. ◀